FactoryTalk-Optix/NetLogic_CheatSheet/pages/async-tasks.md

 This kind of task allows a specific method to be executed every `x` milliseconds, for example to blink a LED or to handle a watchdog.

+Please note: the specified interval, is actually the delay between two consecutive execution of the method, and the execution is impacted by the length of the instruction to process.
+The next execution is delayed until the task is completed, for example:

+Having a task:
+- PeriodicTask declared every 50mS
+- Method executed by the PeriodicTask takes 100mS to process

+With this timings, the task is actually executed every 150mS, as the interval is actually the delay after which the task is executed again.

 ```csharp
 public override void Start()
 {